wpup/functions/readme.md

 "Hello, world"
 ```

-Supported HTTP methods are for each function file are:
+Supported HTTP methods for each function file are:

 `GET, POST, PUT, PATCH, DELETE`